waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

       |--- database/
       |--- getdiff/
       |--- logs/
-      |--- sources   ---> this is optional
+      |--- sources/   ---> this is optional
 </pre>

 in addition {OP_HOME} is assumed to have this path "/var/lib/overpass".
 This "overpass"